OsomePteLtd/principles/src/architecture.md

    1. we split one service into several smaller ones, which will still belong to the same team
    1. we don't clearly understand the scope of the service

-1. If any given solution involves less services, ceteris paribus, it's a better solution than the others.
+1. If any given solution requires less services to be modified, ceteris paribus, it's a better solution than the others.
 For example, we need to update some record in Service B when a record in Service A was updated, and Service A knows that records in Service B need to be updated.

    ```
-   // bad (two services)
+   // bad (two services affected)

    1. Service A broadcasts an event
    2. Service B subscribes on the event and updates its records internally

-   // good (one service)
+   // good (one service affected)

    1. Service A updates records in Service B via direct API/lambda call
    ```